But we know one thing for sure: People really love hanging out with animals.

 Not every cafe focuses on kittens.
 Meow Parlour houses a variety of cats, including older cats and black cats, both of which have lower adoption rates.
 In most cases, shelter employees finish up the adoption process after receiving interest through a cafe.

-Lauren Lipsey, director of rehoming at the Washington Humane Society, worked with local music venue Rock & Roll Hotel to host a pop-up cat cafe last autumn.
+Lauren Lipsey, director of rehoming at the Washington Humane Society, worked with local music venue Rock & Roll Hotel to host a pop-up cat cafe in 2014.
 Although the venue had hoped to have cats roaming freely through one level of the space, Lipsey knew it would take more than a baby gate to contain the critters.
 The solution: two enclosed rooms (which are usually VIP rooms for bar patrons) with four cats roaming each.
 The event was free, and Rock & Roll Hotel donated a portion of food and drink proceeds to the shelter.

 While the event exceeded all expectations for attendance, the novelty of a one-night program wasn’t a great fit for the cats.
 “Even in a smaller room with a controlled flow of people in and out, the cats were scared,” Lipsey said.